vaibhavkumar779/KUP/README.md

  In this service data is stored i.e. if u want to run the web server , you will store the file here .

-# Ques.
-Where are unit files located?
+# Q. Where are unit files located?

-Ans.
  Unit files are stored in the /usr/lib/systemd directory and its subdirectories, while the /etc/systemd/ directory and its subdirectories contain symbolic links to the unit files necessary to the local configuration of this host.

-# Ques.
-Create a service file for nginx.
+# Q. Create a service file for nginx.

 Save this file as /lib/systemd/system/nginx.service

 [Unit]

 Description=The NGINX HTTP and reverse proxy server After=syslog.target network-online.target remote-fs.target nss-lookup.target
 Wants=network-online.target

 [Service]

 Type=forking
 PIDFile=/run/nginx.pid
 ExecStartPre=/usr/sbin/nginx -t